bk-industrial/website/content/operating-agreement.md

-# New York Industrial Proto-Cooperative Bylaws
+# Brooklyn Industrial Arts Bylaws

 Real co-op bylaws have to satisfy some legal conditions, these are merely an agreement between shopmates.